 What We Offer

-The Stepped Care Solutions team is recognized for its clinical expertise, implementation skills, and leadership in transforming mental health systems.
-We created the Stepped Care 2.0© (SC2.0) model and have a deep understanding of its guiding principles, core components, and application across various contexts and populations.
+The Stepped Care Solutions team is recognized for its clinical expertise, implementation skills, digital innovation, and leadership in transforming mental health systems.
+We created the Stepped Care 2.0© (SC2.0) model and have a deep understanding of its guiding principles, core components, and application across various contexts, platforms and populations.

 Our team values diversity, local context, and the strengths, wisdom and capacity of individuals, organizations, and communities.
 Through collaboration with clients and the individuals and communities they serve, we co-design and implement responsive, coordinated, and sustainable mental health, substance use health, and addiction systems.

 To support clients embarking on this transformative journey, we offer a variety of resources and services.
 Each differs in scope, formality, and cost.
-We will work with you to implement the model in your unique context through a customized combination of the following services:
+Using our proven model, we will work with you in your unique context through a customized combination of the following services:

 Consultation

 We provide consultation and support in mental health system transformation.
-This service is based on implementation science and can include consultation on change management, co-design, evaluation, quality improvement, communication, and engagement.
-With expertise in content and process, our team will assist you in understanding, planning for and achieving a purposeful and systematic implementation of SC2.0 to yield impactful and sustainable change.
+This service is based on implementation science and can include consultation on change management, co-design, evaluation, quality improvement, communication, digital innovation and engagement.
+With expertise in content and process, our team will assist you in understanding, planning for and achieving a purposeful and systematic change that is impactful and sustainable.
 This process remains flexible and contextualized to your local culture, history, resources, and needs.

-We also provide relevant resources and tools to guide your implementation, aligned with our practice-informed recommendations.
+For guidance, we also provide relevant resources and tools that are aligned with our practice-informed recommendations.

 Training